1. What is sacituzumab govitecan (Trodelvy)?

 Sacituzumab is given into a vein (intravenously).

-This will be as a drip (infusion) either in the back of the hand or lower arm.
+This will be as an either in the back of the hand or lower arm.

 Other intravenous methods may be used depending on factors such as how easy it is for your chemotherapy team to find suitable veins, and your preferences.